Tech Tips

 - I used a scotch bite pad and clean them up.

-- Next I used some painters tape and news paper to mask off the wipers and
+- Next I used some painter's tape and newspaper to mask off the wipers and

 - Next I wiped the wiper hardware down with solvent dampened lint free rag.